ANNarchy/ANNarchy/docs/manual/SpikeNeuron.rst

 * ``reset`` : the modifications to the neuron's variables after a spike is emitted (typically, clamping the membrane potential to its reset potential).

+* ``refractory``: optionally a refractory period in ms.

 Spike condition
 ----------------

 The spike condition is a single constraint definition.
 You may use the different available comparison operators (>, <,  ==, etc) on a **single** neuron variable, using as many parameters as you want.

-The use of assignment statements or full ODEs will lead to an error.
-Furthermore the decision variable of the condition needs to be placed alone on the **left** side.
+The use of assignment statements or ODEs will lead to an error.
+Conditional statements can be used.
 Example:

 .. code-block:: python